Conference Services Assistant (CSA)

 - Engage in professional interactions with diverse guests, peers and WWU staff that are culturally aware and inclusive of all identities.

-- Ability to adapt and be flexible to frequent requests or changing needs.
+Adaptable and flexible in response to frequent requests or changing needs.

-- University Residences Guest Housing Program is committed to the welfare and safety of children.
+University Residences Guest Housing Program is committed to the welfare and safety of children.
 All applicants may be asked to provide references that would be checked and consent to a criminal -background check.
-All selected individuals will be expected to comply with the University's policies, procedures and conduct expectations for child-related programs.
+All selected individuals must comply with the University's policies, procedures and conduct expectations for child-related programs.